Nuhvi/mainline/beps/bep_signed_peers.rst

 If the queried node has signed peer announcements for the infohash, they are returned in a key ``peers`` as a list of strings.
-Each string is 104 bytes containing the compact signed peer info: 32-byte public key, 8-byte timestamp (Unix time in microseconds as big-endian signed integer), and 64-byte signature.
+Each string is 104 bytes containing the compact signed peer info: 32-byte public key, 8-byte timestamp (Unix time in microseconds as big-endian 64-bit integer integer), and 64-byte signature.
 The queried node should return a random sample of stored announcements, similar to ``get_peers`` behavior for regular peers.

 If the queried node has no signed peer announcements for the infohash, it returns a key ``nodes`` containing the K closest nodes in its